RWS/studio-api-docs/apiconcepts/integration/user_interface_integration.md

 Introduction
 ====
-The <Var:ProductName>Integration API enables third-party developers to extend and integrate their own UI functionalities inside the <Var:ProductName> application.
+The Var:ProductNameIntegration API enables third-party developers to extend and integrate their own UI functionalities inside the Var:ProductName application.

-Make sure the following references are added to your project, you will find them in the installation folder of <Var:ProductName>.
+Make sure the following references are added to your project, you will find them in the installation folder of Var:ProductName.
 ![User interface plug-ins](images/UI.png)

 * Sdl.Desktop.IntegrationApi.dll